acquitelol/elle/README.md

 ### ♡ **Tuples and triples**

 Tuples and triples are distinct data structures in Elle.
-Tuples have 2 items inside, triples have 3 items.
+Tuples have 2 items inside, Triples have 3 items.

 Tuples have special sugar for their types, just like arrays. `(T, U)` is equivalent to `Tuple<T, U> *`.
 Triples have no sugar, simply `Triple<T, U, V> *`.